msantos/runcron/README.md

 : signal sent on command timeout

-  The signal is also sent on job completion to clean up any background tasks (use -S to disable).
+  The signal is also sent on job completion to clean up any background tasks (use --disable-signal-on-exit to disable).

   Default: 15 (SIGTERM)

--S, --disable-signal-on-exit
-: By default, any background subprocesses are terminated when the foreground process is terminated.
-Use -S to disable this behaviour.

 -v, --verbose
 : verbose mode